Why sound and music play is important for development

 - Make animal sounds and faces at your baby.

-Adapting sound and music play for children of different ages or children with diverse abilities
+How to adapt sound play for children of different ages or children with diverse abilities

-You can adapt these ideas for older babies who can hold objects.
-For example, help your older baby make sounds by showing them how to bang pots or shake rattles.
+If your baby can hold objects, you can help them make sounds by banging pots or shaking rattles.
 Let your baby choose which things to play with.
 Join in by copying the noises your baby makes, or try singing a silly song to go along with the noises.